 If your air conditioner is running fine, you can keep on using it.
 However, if it ever experiences a refrigerant leak, repairing the problem will be pricey.
 That’s due to the fact Freon is only available in limited, recycled amounts.

 Newer air conditioners run on Puron®, or R-410A.
 But you can’t just add Puron in a Freon air conditioner, as pressure requirements are different.

 Our Technicians Make Air Conditioning Installation Stress-Free

-Get in touch with us at 515-344-3579 to request your free, no-pressure estimate today!
+Reach us at 515-344-3579 to request your free, no-pressure estimate now!